ikerising12138/recipe-prediction/README.md

 Authors: Xiaoyan Zhang (xiz115@ucsd.edu), Kay Qu(kqu@ucsd.edu)

 # About this project
-This is a paired EDA project which is originally assigned by UCSD's DSC80 offering during SP23. we will be focusing on cleaning, exploreing, and building a scikit pipeline to tranform and predict data originally scraped from [food.com](food.com).
+This is a paired data exploration project which is originally assigned by UCSD's DSC80 offering during SP23. we will be focusing on cleaning, exploreing, and building a scikit pipeline to tranform and predict data originally scraped from [food.com](food.com).
 More information about the project's guidelines can be found [here](https://dsc80.com/project5/#overview).